RozetProtocol/rozetEthereumSmartContracts/Readme.md

 truffle test
 ```

+### The Basics of Rozet

+Most clients will interact with Rozet via the Javascript or Python SDKs and not call these Solidity functions directly.
+For more information on exact usage see those documents.

  ### issueBadge

  In Rozet a badge represents a review or type of reputation information.
 Issuing a badge to someone is analogous to writing something on a piece of paper and handing it to someone else.
 The only difference is that the recipient can not alter anything that was written.